-But, why is LinkedIn interested on deploying a new version for everyone?
+But, why is LinkedIn interested

 Social Networks are useful far beyond checking your friend’s holiday pictures and #Icebucketchallenge’s all over the world.
 They can be used as a selling channel, a concept known today as Social Selling, that has become a way of generating lots of profit for people like Lewis Howes, one of the most known “social sellers” on LinkedIn.

 And LinkedIn knows that its platform can be an awesome tool for you to increase sales.
 You can connect with millions of people in a wide range of categories and sectors, all over the world, that would be really difficult to connect with otherwise by using traditional channels like cold calls or emails.

 But, first of all, let’s check some data on why is it so important that we shift into a new selling reality:

 - There are, on average, 5.4 people involved in each buying decision process.
 (These are the people you need to contact in a traditional sales process until you reach the Decision Maker).

 - 75% of B2B buyers use social media to be more informed on vendors.

 - 76% of buyers prefer a vendor recommended by their network in order to trust her/him.

 - 90% of Decision Makers never respond to a cold outreach.

 Checking these numbers, it is quite clear that we need to develop our social selling skills and, if we are a company, integrate it into our strategy to sell our products.